Cloudistics/REST-API/README.md

 * **Notes:**

-  * This action can be performed on both automatically deployed and manually linked vnets.
+  * This action can be performed on both automatically deployed and manually linked VNETs.
-  * If a null value or empty string for the firewall profile uuid is provided, then the current firewall profile will be removed from the vnet.
+  * If a null value or empty string for the firewall profile uuid is provided, then the current firewall profile will be removed from the VNET.

-### Deploy NFV Instance to Vnet
+### Deploy NFV Instance to VNET
-  Deploys a NFV instance to a vnet and returns json data about the action.
+  Deploys a NFV instance to a VNET and returns json data about the action.

 * **URL**